 Although Moro's mainly serves Italian food, the menu includes diverse international dishes, including fish and chips, veal, filet mignon, and spaghetti.
 Its specialties are salads tossed table side, singing waiters, and flaming desserts.
 That would make for an interesting dinner, indeed.

 The Earle is a French and Italian-country cuisine and wine bar in a tiered, brick-walled dining room.
 The restaurant, located in the basement of an office building, has the feel of a wine cellar, and that always brings out the romance in everyone.
 The Earle's expansive wine list and live jazz Tuesday through Saturday add to the mood.

 Weber's Restaurant is a longtime Ann Arbor favorite.
-The main restaurant serves prime rib, steaks, seafood, and sandwiches and sliders.
+The main restaurant serves prime rib, steaks, seafood, and sandwiches.
 Weber's has more to offer than food and ambiance: You can listen to live music and dance every night in The Habitat Ultralounge, part of the complex, eat or drink on the terrace in seasonable weather, or check out its well-stocked wine cellar.

 Ask for a table by the big windows overlooking the Detroit River at this sophisticated restaurant inside Renaissance Center in downtown Detroit.
 Serving Northern Italian and contemporary American cuisine, Andiamo's menu includes homemade pasta, seafood, veal, and steak.